 Visitor use of Big Thicket National Preserve, including hiking and backcountry camping, would continue to affect the preserve's vegetation.
-With use levels expected to stay at present levels or experience a slight increase, some vegetation would likely be lost due to the formation of social trails in popular use areas such as White Sand Beach.
+With use levels expected to stay at present levels or experience a slight increase, some vegetation would likely be lost due to the formation of social trails in popular use areas such as White Sand Beach (located on Village Creek 0.25 mile upstream from the U.S. Highway 96 bridge.
 Vegetation along the waterways would continue to be trampled and damaged in places when visitors dock their boats, and walk up and down the shoreline.
 Some existing designated backcountry campsites would probably expand in area over time, and informal campsites would continue to be created or expanded, resulting in changes to and loss of vegetation in localized areas.
 However, none of these impacts would affect the integrity, distribution, or presence of native plant communities in Big Thicket National Preserve.
 Thus, visitor use would be expected to continue to have a long-term, negligible to minor, adverse impact on the preserve's native vegetation in localized areas.